Thoroughbred racing in New York — home of the Triple Crown’s Belmont Stakes — has received a huge boost.

 The previous FOX Sports/NYRA media rights agreement provided a FOX Sports subsidiary with an option to acquire a 25% stake in NYRA Bets, an Advance Deposit Wagering (ADW) platform launched in 2016 and available to customers in 30 states across the country.
 The FOX Sports subsidiary will exercise this option by the summer of 2021, pending final regulatory approval, the release said.

 “The remarkably rapid expansion of NYRA Bets, and the digital ADW wagering marketplace, make this an ideal opportunity for FOX Sports to deepen and broaden its investment in both premier media rights and the high-growth sports wagering industry,” Michael Mulvihill, FOX Sports executive vice president/head of strategy and analytics, said in the release.
-“With our investment options in NYRA Bets, FOX is now uniquely positioned as the only media company with strategic stakes in digital bet-taking businesses in horse racing, sports betting, poker and casino gaming.
+“With our investment options in NYRA Bets, FOX is now uniquely positioned as the only media company with strategic stakes in digital bet-taking businesses in horse racing, sports betting, poker and online casino NY.

 ”We’re confident that our television partnership with NYRA will fuel continued growth for NYRA Bets in the years ahead.”